Asymptotics of pure dimer coverings on rail-yard graphs: Macdonald Processes

-In this section, we discuss a class of Mcdonald processes related to the probability measure of perfect matchings on the rail-yard graphs.
-The major characterstic of the processes defined here is that the processes here involve dual partitions as well, which, as we will see, can also be obtained from a specialization of the Macdonald processes defined without dual partitions (see \cite{bc13},\cite{bcgs13}) by a specialization that is not a function evaluation, when the parameters satisfy $q=t$.
+In this section, we discuss a class of Macdonald processes related to the probability measure of perfect matchings on the rail-yard graphs.
+The major characterstic of the processes defined here is that the processes involve dual partitions as well, which, as we will see, can also be obtained from certain non-function-evaluation specializations of the Macdonald processes defined without dual partitions (see \cite{bc13}), when the parameters satisfy $q=t$.

 Let $G=RYG(l,r,\underline{a},\underline{b})$ be a rail-yard graph.
-Let $(\lambda^{(M,l)},\lambda^{(M,l+1)},\ldots,\lambda^{(M,r)},\lambda^{(M,r+1)})$ be the sequence of partitions corresponding to a dimer covering $M$ on $G$.
-By Lemmas \ref{l12} and \ref{l13}, we obtain for $i\in[l..r]$ \begin{enumerate} \item If $(a_i,b_i)=(L,-)$, $\lambda^{(M,i+1)}\prec \lambda^{(M,i)}$; \item If $(a_i,b_i)=(L,+)$, $\lambda^{(M,i+1)}\succ \lambda^{(M,i)}$; \item If $(a_i,b_i)=(R,-)$, $[\lambda^{(M,i+1)}]'\prec [\lambda^{(M,i)}]'$; \item If $(a_i,b_i)=(R,+)$, $[\lambda^{(M,i+1)}]'\succ [\lambda^{(M,i)}]'$ \end{enumerate}
+Let $(\lambda^{(M,l)},\lambda^{(M,l+1)},\ldots,\lambda^{(M,r+1)})$ be the sequence of partitions corresponding to a dimer covering $M$ on $G$.
+By Lemmas \ref{l12} and \ref{l13}, we obtain for $i\in[l..r]$ \begin{enumerate} \item If $(a_i,b_i)=(L,-)$, $\lambda^{(M,i+1)}\prec \lambda^{(M,i)}$; \item If $(a_i,b_i)=(L,+)$, $\lambda^{(M,i+1)}\succ \lambda^{(M,i)}$; \item If $(a_i,b_i)=(R,-)$, $[\lambda^{(M,i+1)}]'\prec [\lambda^{(M,i)}]'$; \item If $(a_i,b_i)=(R,+)$, $[\lambda^{(M,i+1)}]'\succ [\lambda^{(M,i)}]'$. \end{enumerate}

-Given Definition \ref{dss}, we can express the probability of a dimer covering $M$ conditional on boundary the left and right conditions $\lambda^{(l)}$ and $\lambda^{(r+1)}$ respectively, as defined by (\ref{ppd}), as follows:
+Given Definition \ref{dss}, we can express the probability of a dimer covering $M$ conditional on the left and right boundary conditions $\lambda^{(l)}$ and $\lambda^{(r+1)}$ respectively, as defined by (\ref{ppd}), as follows: